codeShinobi-sarthak/Java-with-DSA/README.md

 - **LeetCode Questions:**
   Step-by-step solutions to popular problems found on LeetCode.

-## Project Structure

-The repository is organized by topic.
-For example:

-- `arrays/`
-  Contains problems and implementations related to array operations.

-- `linkedlist/`
-  Contains practice problems and linked list implementations.

-- `trees/`
-  Contains tree traversal algorithms and tree data structure implementations.

-- `graphs/`
-  Contains graph-related problems and algorithms.

 Each module/package is designed to allow independent execution of individual classes (with a `main()` method) using IntelliJ IDEA or any Java IDE.

 ## How to Run